muzixiaowuwuyi/application-excercise/README.md

 3. Next.js:

     -   Utilize server-side rendering (SSR) and static site generation (SSG) where appropriate.
-    -   Use Next.js features such as dynamic routing and getStaticProps/getServerSideProps.
+    -   Use Next.js features such as dynamic routing.
 4. Prisma:

     -   Define the "BlogPost" model in the Prisma schema with appropriate fields.